-Programs called drivers invoke the major components of the compiler system: the C preprocessor, the Fortran compiler, the optimizing code generator, and the linker.
+Programs called drivers invoke the major components of the compiler system: the Fortran compiler, the optimizing code generator, and the linker.
 The f77 command runs the driver that causes your programs to be compiled, optimized, assembled, and linked.

 The format of the f77 driver command is as follows: